ztguang/QccQms4MPTCP-V2/README.md

     All raw data files of test are listed in 'resultspaper2---original--test--data---20210729---OK'

+    drivers.zip is the compressed file of folder 'drivers'

+## client (smartphone)
     Flash package lineage-18.1-20210724-UNOFFICIAL-kebab.zip for OnePlus 8T

-    drivers.zip is the compressed file of folder 'drivers'
+## server
+    Fedora32-MPTCP.vdi for the aliyun server